martenj/rodeos/docs/source/impl_reference.rst

 -------------

 Data delivery has been implemented as described in the use case section.
+For delivery, it is assume that the genomics unit staff creates a dedicated collection for each project (the definition of a "project" depends on the genomics unit).
+Data from one or more sequencing runs (either a whole or parts of a run) can be delivered by moving or copying it into that collection in RODEOS iRODS.

-The process is summarized as below.
+The delivery process is summarized as below.
 Once the data is ready:

 - genomics facility staff